Choose the Right Journey Orchestration Platform in 2026, or Risk Fragmented CX

 Analysts see the same fog.
 The 2024 Forrester Wave for Customer Journey Orchestration Platforms looked at vendors across thirty criteria and found a market that’s mature but crowded.
 CRM suites now blur into CCaaS and digital experience platforms.

-Make the wrong journey orchestration platform choice, and you could double-pay for features or get trapped in software that won’t stretch when new channels appear and data loads explode.
+Make the wrong journey orchestration platform choice, and you could double-pay for features or get trapped in software that won’t stretch when new channels appear, and data loads explode.

-How to Choose a Journey Orchestration Platform
+How Can Companies Choose the Right Journey Orchestration Platform?

 The market for journey orchestration platforms has become crowded and noisy.
 Marketing clouds, contact center suites, and customer data platforms all claim to connect channels and personalize experiences in real time.